-In this post, I'm going to write about what I found online later and what I heard from Motoshima-san about the Wind Cave.
+In this post, I'm going to write about what I found out about the Wind Cave online later on, as well as what I heard from Motoshima-san.

 When was it created?